splunk/public-o11y-docs/admin/subscription-usage/dpm-usage.rst

 The report has five columns:

 -  Date: Follows the mm/dd/yy format

 -  Time: 24 hour hh:mm UTC

 -  Streaming Datapoints: The number of data points received by Splunk Infrastructure Monitoring through our ingest APIs for the specified date and time.
-This includes data points sent in using the API directly; via a supported agent like collectd using our write_http plugin configuration; through a client library; or using the SignalFx Gateway (formerly called the metric proxy).

 -  Backfill Datapoints: The number of data points received by Splunk Infrastructure Monitoring through the backfill API for the specified date and time.